diasyrmus/diasyrmus.github.io/_posts/2023-07-24-self_improvement.md

 date: 2023-07-24
 ---

-read an elk thread on self-help, and i took it to heart
+read an elk thread on self-help, and i thought it was

-particularly
+particularly interesting.

 > I say this is an idiosyncratic method because it's keyed very much
 > to my personality.
 I like things that are either highly formal and